When using a secure connection, Screens can authenticate with the remote machine using either a username and password or a private SSH key.

 You can use your Mac's ssh-keygen command-line tool in Terminal to create a private and a public key.

-Type the following command at the prompt, depending if you want a passphrase or not:
+Type one of the following command at the prompt, depending if you want a passphrase or not:

 ssh-keygen -N "" -m PEM -f MyKey && open .

 ssh-keygen -N "mypassphrase" -m PEM -f MyKey && open .

 You can replace MyKey with any name you like.
 This is used to identify the key in Screens.

 Finder will open a new window.
 You will find the two files (MyKey is the private key and MyKey.pub public key) inside the folder.

 Copy the public key to the remote computer.

 Append the public key to the list of authorized keys.
 You can do this with the following command in Terminal: